enricorox/USTAR-CR/README.md

-# USTAR2 (Unitig STitch Advanced constRuction)
+# USTAR3 (Unitig STitch Advanced constRuction)
 ## Overview
-USTAR2 is a k-mers set compressor, with counting.
+USTAR3 is a k-mers set compressor, with colors.

 It is based on the ideas of [UST](https://github.com/medvedevgroup/UST) and [prophAsm](https://github.com/prophyle/prophasm)